enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### 2. Color Themes

-By default, Angular Material expects colors palettes (primary, accent, warn) with darker and lighter variations.
+By default, Angular Material expects color palettes (primary, accent, warn) with darker and lighter variations.
 Primary and accent are mandatory.

 ```scss
 $primary: (